rojberr/data-analytics-best-players/README.md

 3) Create database and fill it with your collected data

+I was thinking about Google BigQuery, SQLLite3, but finally chosen Postgres.

 Create a Docker database with schema and import the CSV into the database.

 Install docker and run: